 Picture this scenario: you’ve carefully two-strand twisted your hair, using your favorite products.
 You’ve covered your hair before bed, ready to rock the twist-out the next day.
 In the morning, you uncover your hair, gently unravel every twist, give your head a little shake and walk out the door.
 In a couple of hours, however, your hair no longer looks like a twist-out but more like a blow-out.
 What went wrong?

 When it comes to protective styles for natural hair, twist-outs are a classic favorite, but perfecting the look is hard to achieve.
 Not exactly a wash-and-go style, the best twist-out takes time and patience, and how long your twist-out lasts depends on the time you put into the styling process.
 To make those twist-outs last longer than your commute from the bathroom to outdoors, keep scrolling for some expert-approved ways to make your twist-out style last longer.

 Hair comes in so many different textures that one product doesn't work for everyone.
 Your hair might be loosely curled and respond to one type of product.
 Tightly coiled hair might work better with another.
 Experimentation is often a big part of finding the perfect product for you.
 Look for formulas that offer some type of hold if you plan to turn your twists into a twist-out.
-Use an alcohol-free gel with medium-to-firm hold, either alone or with another product (preferably a moisturizing one).
+Use a gel with medium-to-firm hold, either alone or with another product (preferably a moisturizing one).
 Using a combination of products might be enough to give you a twist-out that doesn't swell into another style altogether.
 "I typically use a curl cream, like Oribe Curl Butter for a twist set," says Hardges.
 To smooth flyaways at the hairline she likes to apply a foam for a "crisp" finish once the hair is dry.